OcelotWalrus/F-15/README.md

 * Updated the HUD to display a cannon crosshair
 * Simulate all MPCD pages
 * Implement more missiles (even maybe Phoenix AIM-54)?
-* Allow the possibility to set custom load for gun, flares and chaffs
+* Allow the possibility to set custom load for gun, flares and chaffs, using cool slides
+* Implemented simulation of `MINIMAL`, `FLARES` and `CHAFFS` red signal near already-working `CANOPY` signal. `MINIMAL` will set on when either flares of chaffs each own level is lower than 35 (max is 120 each). `FLARES` will set on when flares are getting dumped, as well as `CHAFFS` but for chaffs
+* You can now customize the fuel and payload directly in the F-15 fuel and stores menu, instead of having to go to the fuel and payload in equipment tab
+* Fixed liveries whose nose is fucked up
+* Upgraded the fuel and payload panel by renaming it to F-15 Eagle Configuration Panel and merging ground services into it, as well as lighting config

 So I've got in my small mind: